MM Alam: Early life

 Muhammad Mahmood Alam was born on 6 July 1935 in Calcutta in a Bihari family of civil servants that spoke Urdu.
 (Note: There is a common misconception that he was ethnically Bengali because he was born in the Bengal Presidency, but he was in fact Bihari.)
 His father was Muhammad Masood Alam.
 According to banker Mohammad Badrul Ahsan, Mahmood Alam claimed that he was a Bengali at heart.

-Mahmood supported the Pakistan Movement and Muhammad Ali Jinnah.
+Alam supported the Pakistan Movement and Muhammad Ali Jinnah.
 Following the Partition of British India in 1947, the family migrated to East Bengal, Pakistan.
-Amid the turmoil of partition, Mahmood Alam stated that he had killed someone in self defence at the age of 11.
-Mahmood's brothers include Professor Mohammad Shahid Alam, an economist at Northeastern University, and Dr. Mohammad Sajjad Alam, a particle physicist and former professor at the University at Albany, SUNY.
+In the events leading up to partition, he said that he had killed someone in self defence at the age of 11 during the 1946 Bihar riots.

-Mahmood became an aviation enthusiast after witnessing Japanese fighter planes attacking his hometown of Calcutta during World War II, forcing the Royal Air Force (RAF) to defend.
+He became an aviation enthusiast after witnessing Japanese fighter planes attacking his hometown of Calcutta during World War II, forcing the Royal Air Force (RAF) to defend.
 He recalled seeing a celebratory banner raised by people in Calcutta in honour of RAF pilot Maurice Pring, who shot down three enemy planes.
 The banner read "Pring prongs 3," a phrase that Alam said "really caught my imagination".

-At the age of 14, Mahmood Alam often built model airplanes out of wood.
+At the age of 14, he often built model airplanes out of wood.

 He completed his secondary education at Government High School in Dacca, where he was a member of the Shaheen Air Training Corps (SATC) under the instruction of Polish pilot Flight Lieutenant Muchowski.
-As a student at the school, young Alam trained with the SATC and earned his coveted glider wings during the graduation parade in Quetta.
+As a student at the school, Alam trained with the SATC and earned his coveted glider wings during the graduation parade in Quetta.

 Personal life

+His brothers include Professor Mohammad Shahid Alam, an economist at Northeastern University, and Dr. Mohammad Sajjad Alam, a particle physicist and former professor at the University at Albany, SUNY.
+The family moved from East Pakistan to Karachi after the Bangladesh Liberation War in 1971.

-MM Alam remained a lifelong bachelor, as the responsibility of raising his younger siblings after his father's death left him with little opportunity to marry.
+Muhammad Mahmood Alam remained a lifelong bachelor, as the responsibility of raising his younger siblings after his father's death left him with little opportunity to marry.
 According to his friend, Air Marshal (R) Riaz Uddin Shaikh, while Alam was in Afghanistan during the Soviet-Afghan War, he became infatuated with the idea of marrying an Afghan woman he had met or encountered there, and he held onto the hope that she would eventually come to Pakistan.
-Another person, whose father was a friend of Alam's, recalled asking him why he had chosen not to marry.
+Another person, whose father was a friend of Alam, recalled asking him why he had chosen not to marry.
 Alam replied: "I'm not against marriage; it's just that when you are young you think that life is in your hands, but life is bigger.
 Someone once said all that is desirable is not attainable — indeed, all that is desirable is often not worth attaining."

 An avid reader, he had a personal library of over 3,000 books.

-Alam's family moved from East Pakistan to Karachi in 1971 after the Bangladesh Liberation War.